katielebr/PhD-izhikevich-two-populations/README.md

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📚 References
+## 🔗 Reference
 [1] E. M. Izhikevich (2003). *Simple model of spiking neurons*.
 IEEE Transactions on Neural Networks, 14(6), 1569–1572.

-To use this code, please cite one of the references below:
+## 📚 Associated Publication
+This code accompanies the following research article:
 ```bibtex
 @article{brito2025role,
   title={The role of inhibitory neuronal variability in modulating phase diversity between coupled networks},